Harold Ware: Personal life and death

 Ware married Margaret Stephens: in 1916, she died three weeks after birth of their second child, Nancy Stephens Ware.

 In August 1917, Ware married his second wife, Clarissa "Cris" Smith.
 The couple had two children, Robin and Nancy, before divorcing in the early 1920s.
 Ware's second marriage seems to have ended upon their return to the States.
 Cris took a job in the National Office of the Workers Party as head of the Committee for Protection of Foreign-Born Workers.
 She was reported in the Communist Party press as having died of "acute pancreatitis, a rare disease of one of the digestive organs of the stomach," rumored to be a cover story for a botched illegal abortion, on September 27, 1923.
 Benjamin Gitlow luridly wrote of a love triangle between Cris, Party national secretary C. E. Ruthenberg, and future secretary Jay Lovestone.
 Her death was "a tragic end, for the last of Cris Ware's abortions proved fatal for her."

 While in Russia, Ware met Jessica Smith, working with the Quaker famine relief effort, the American Friends Service Committee.
 Back in New York City, the pair were married in January 1925 by Rev. Norman Thomas, soon to become a key political leader of the Socialist Party of America.

-On August 9, 1935, Ware was critically injured in an automobile accident in the mountains near York Springs in Harrisburg, Pennsylvania when his car collided with a coal truck.
-He died the next Tuesday at the hospital in Harrisburg, never regaining consciousness after the crash.
+On August 9, 1935, Ware was critically injured in an automobile accident in the mountains of York Springs near Harrisburg, Pennsylvania when his car collided with a coal truck.
+He died the next Tuesday at the Harrisburg Hospital, never regaining consciousness after the crash.